Swibi/connect-to-gke/README.md

     * GKE cluster to be connected to (check in GCP console, under Kubernetes Engine to get the cluster name
 * GKE_ZONE:
     * GKE zone/location, where the cluster is hosted (can be found next to cluster name)

+## Tip
+It is recommended to store the GKE_SA_KEY and any other sensative data within GitHub secrets, to avoid any leak of sensative information.
+If all you projects run in the same GCP project, then it is also an effective way of sharing configuration across your GitHub organisation/project.